janetvanbilsen/Twitter-Mining-Raspberry_Pi/README.md

 (e.g., USA is included to prevent American cities that are also UK cities, such as Birmingham)

 ### Crontab ###
-Automate the running of the Twitter mining Python script by creating a cron job in the Raspberry Pi terminal.
+Automate the running of the Twitter mining Python script by creating a cron job in the Raspberry Pi terminal.<br />

 Enter into the cron editor by entering the following BASH command:<br />
 `pi@raspberrypi:~ $ crontab -e`<br />